Attend our Virtual Information Day to learn more! Janaury 20 @ 10 am – 1 pm ET. Register HERE Today!

 The Admissions Committee takes a holistic approach in reviewing candidates.
 Emphasis is not placed in any specific area but the overall application.
 Meeting the minimum requirements of the Faculty of Information and the School of Graduate Studies does not guarantee admission.

-Our MI and MMSt students are eligible to enroll into a variety of Collaborative specializations (i.e. think of them as minors that you might have completed in your undergraduate degree).
-If you are interested in topics such as environmental studies, food studies, Jewish studies (just to name a few), please take a look the collaborative specialization programs that you may be eligible to apply (after you have received and accepted an offer of admission to the Faculty of Information).
+Our MI and MMSt students are eligible to enroll into a variety of Collaborative Specializations (i.e. think of them as minors that you might have completed in your undergraduate degree).
+If you are interested in topics such as environmental studies, food studies, Jewish studies (just to name a few), please take a look at the collaborative specialization programs that you may be eligible to apply (after you have received and accepted an offer of admission to the Faculty of Information).

-Frequently Asked Questions
+Frequently Asked Questions (FAQ)